 There are still some redeeming qualities of the OnePlus Buds, though.
 If you live in a busy area and like to keep an ear on your surroundings at all times, the OnePlus Buds is the way to go.
 Sure, sound quality takes a hit, but if it keeps you safe and aware of oncoming traffic, it’s well worth the sacrifice.
 Another perk of OnePlus’ debut true wireless earbuds is wireless charging.
 It isn’t necessary for most of us, but it’s still a cool party trick.

 Should you get the OnePlus Buds Z?

-The OnePlus Buds Z are a very good pair of earbuds for anyone on a budget.
-They don’t do a lot, but that’s true for any headset in this price range.
-Yes, the limited onboard controls are an inconvenience, but that can be addressed with a firmware update.
+The OnePlus Buds Z is a very good pair of earbuds for anyone on a budget, and it’s’ among our favorite true wireless earbuds under $50.
+Sure, the limited onboard controls are an inconvenience, but that can be addressed with a firmware update.
 What the earbuds do, they do well: fast charging is superb, as is the IP55 durability certification.
-If your budget doesn’t go beyond $50, the OnePlus Buds Z are a great pair of high-value buds that hearken back to the company’s philosophical roots.
+If your budget doesn’t go beyond $50, the OnePlus Buds Z is a great pair of high-value buds that hearken back to the company’s philosophical roots.

 Editor’s note: this review was written with firmware version 305 installed on the OnePlus Buds Z.